 So I narrowed my options down to several offerings as follows.
 Each one supports local stations, though sometimes for an extra fee.
 You can learn more about each of them on our Steaming AD page and via your own research (including Cord Cutters News).
 Clicking the offering titles below will take you to the provider's page.

-I liked the choices in their "Blue" package, and the price (now $35/month + $5/month for a DVR) is reasonable; plus they have a device called AirTV which integrates local channels ($120 list, often available for half that price).
-They do not support audio description (verified March 2022).
+I liked the choices in their "Blue" package, and the price (now $45/month + $5/month for a larger DVR) is reasonable; plus they have a device called AirTV which integrates local channels ($150 list, often available for half that price).
+They do not support audio description.
 I must say, however, that if the AD problem is resolved, it looks worthy of consideration.
-Note, however, that if you are rural and can't use their AirTV, according to Consumer Reports, "Sling TV doesn't have CBS anywhere in the country."
-Sling TV Review How to Cut the Cord With Sling TV.
+Note, however, that if you are rural and can't use their AirTV, according to Consumer Reports, "Sling TV doesn't have CBS anywhere in the country.".

-I did not investigate this (now) $65-$71/month offering because Hulu does not support audio description on the Live TV side and is not likely to do so in the near future (still true as of July 2022).
-Limited DVR support is included; better support costs $10/month more; eliminating commercials on the streaming library costs another $6/month.
-Hulu Live TV Review.
+I did not investigate this (now) $77/month offering because Hulu does not support audio description on the Live TV side and is not likely to do so in the near future (still true as of July 2024).
+DVR support is included.

 I did NOT investigate this option, but another member of the ADP Media Committee has, and here is her review of the Channels App and HDHomeRun Tuner.
 It has the capability to combine local and cable/satellite service along with a DVR, though an external device, an HDHomeRun box, may be required; and there is fee for the DVR.
 My Conclusion: This is a good option to consider.